ed0906/slackbot/README.md

 ##### General Form:

-`/random-reviewer {list of names/slack usernames seperated by a comma or space or nothing for slack usernames} for {link or extra info}`
+`/random-reviewer {list of names/slack usernames seperated by a comma or space or nothing for slack usernames} x{number of reviewers to select} for {link or extra info}`

+Note: `x{number of reviewers to select}` is optional

 Note: `for` and the text following it is optional

 ##### Examples:

-`/random-reviewer Bob John Fred`: No need to use slack usernames if you dont want to.
+`/random-reviewer Bob John Fred`: No need to use slack usernames if you don't want to.

 `/random-reviewer @Bob, @John, @Fred`: You can use slack usernames if you want them to be alerted to their nomination.

 `/random-reviewer @Bob, John Fred`: You can mix and match too.
 Mix and match the separator (comma or space) as well if you desire.

+`/rangom-reviewer Bon, John, Fred x2`: You can nominate more than one reviewer if you like.

-`/random-reviewer Bob John Fred for http://link.com`: You can append a link to the review using `for`
+`/random-reviewer Bob John Fred for http://link.com`: You can append a link to the review using `for`.

 `/random-reviewer Bob John Fred for A super empowering review!!`: It doesn't have to be a link either.

+`/random-reviewer Bob John Fred x2 for The best review today!!`: You can use the counter and `for` together.

 #### Install